 Is it time to take care of your roof again?
 Great, but before you make the call and bring in a team to inspect it, a professional roofer wants to let you in on a little secret: call someone first to check out the chimney before making any roof renewals.

 Chimneys are some of the most difficult features in your entire household to maintain and repair.
 A lot of the times, people call in roofers either for scheduled repairs and cleanings, but completely lose sight of the fact that the chimney is also a big part of their roof.
-The guys at Shelton Roofing, who also offer a pretty good guide on everything you need to know about the most common roof problems, say that a lot of the times when they’re called in to replace a roof they often find the chimney in deplorable condition, from a cracked crown to leaks or even signs of water damage.
+Many roofers often say that a lot of the times when they’re called in to replace a roof they often find the chimney in deplorable condition, from a cracked crown to leaks or even signs of water damage.

 Even worse, sometimes they go to inspect a newly installed roof and notice that the chimney has some pretty big issues.

 So, what’s the deal?
 First, we need to answer two main questions:

 1. What Can Go Wrong with Your Chimney?

 Well, a lot of things, but let’s focus on the four most common problems:

 a.
 Flashing: if someone tells you your chimney is flashing, it means that the edges of your roof that protect the vulnerable spots for moisture have some problems.
 Chimneys need flashing because they are essentially a big hole in your rooftop.
 Holes tend to cause some degree of leakage, and the flashing is meant to put a stop to that.

 Your chimney needs flashing near its shingles, sometimes even two sets of overlapping ones for extra protection.
 The flashing is sealed where it comes into contact with the shingles.
 If the flashing doesn’t work, you should fix it as soon as possible.